What exactly is ghostwriting, and how does it work?

 If you choose traditional publishing, which requires an agent, then I can write the book proposal and query agents on your behalf (though again, there is no guarantee that an agent and/or publisher will sign you).

-Part of my services are coaching you through the decision-making process and using all my experience, expertise, judgment, and connections to get you signed and published (if that’s what you want).
+Part of my role is to coach you through the decision-making process and using all my experience, expertise, judgment, and connections to get you published (if that’s what you want).